kammitama5/kammitama5.github.io/about.md

 - I see programming as a tool.
 I believe that coming from a different perspective is important in solving new problems in computer science, and I enjoy collaborating with people who are from various backgounds in research.

 ### Update (as of 2019)
 - In Fall 19, I started PhD candidacy in Programming Languages Research at the University of Vermont (my advisors are [Dr. Joseph P. Near](http://www.uvm.edu/~jnear/) and [Dr. David Darais](http://david.darais.com/)).
 My focus will be on Data Privacy (specifically [Differential Privacy](https://en.wikipedia.org/wiki/Differential_privacy)) and Machine Learning.
-I will also be a TA for Data Privacy coursework (Python), as well as a Programming for Engineers Matlab course (Matlab).
+I also TA-ed for Data Privacy coursework (Python), as well as a Programming for Engineers Matlab course (Matlab), and in Spring I'll be TA-ing a Compilers course in Haskell and another CS course.
 - I'm open to Summer and Winter Research Internships, particularly as they relate to my topics of research, or Haskell in general, and I'll get back to you, even though it takes a while because I'm often really busy! :)

 ## More Updates...